travelping/ergw/doc/walkthrough-saegw.md

 of the eNode-B and 172.20.16.1 is the SAE-GW GTP-C address.

 *Make sure you have those IP's configured on your test client*

+#### erGW Logging

+erGW with debug logging will produce a lot of error messages if the PFCP requests are not answered by VPP.

+If you've followed the setup procedure above, the log level should be `debug` (see the "lager" section of the ergw-gtp-c-node.config).

+#### VPP Session Status

+On the VPP CLI, the session status can be checked with `show gtp-up sessions` (`show gtpdp sessions` on some clients).